zrzka/zrzka.org/content/post/2017-12-08-rapid-prototyping-angie-slack-application.md

 ---
 title: Rapid prototyping & Angie & Slack application
 date: 2017-12-08T10:58:51+01:00
-author: zrzka
-layout: post
+categories:
+  - all
-tags: [prototyping]
+tags:
+  - prototyping
 ---

 We're trying new ideas for our [startup](https://www.purposefly.com) and they need to be tested quickly.